 For Truman, war was terrible, winning was the goal, and he saw no reason why he should not use every weapon he could.

 The ethical debate over the choice to drop the atomic bomb will probably never end.
 The bombs did, however, bring an end to the worst war in history and the Manhattan Project that produced it showed how the country could use its resources in a crisis.

-However, the use of atomic weapons did start a dangerous arms race, and a nuclear standoff with the Soviet Union that lasted for 50 years.
+However, the use of atomic weapons did start a dangerous arms race as the strongest countries in the world tried to build their own nuclear bombs.
+This Cold War with the Soviet Union lasted for the next 50 years.

 Secondary Source: Statue

 Sadako Sakasi, a high school student who died from radiation poisoning in Hiroshima attempted to fold 1,000 paper cranes in an effort to bring good luck and recover from the cancer that she eventually died from.
 She and the paper crane have now become symbols of peace and especially of the effort to rid the world of nuclear weapons.
 This statue stands in Seattle, Washington.
 Other statues of Sadako have been erected all around the world.